 Veterinarians and animal owners can submit information about inherited diseases and can request to be connected with researchers.
 Anonymous submissions are available.

+Researchers can register their research interests.
 Click on the QR Code to go to the Hub.